What is EMERGE?

 Our core concept of "productive and creative peripheries" is presented in our short EMERGE film.

-Current and planned activities include, for example, developments in virtual mobility and virtual exchange, applications for collaborative project funding with Erasmus+ Key Action 2 in the area of the internationalization of teaching, and the establishment of so-called EMERGE InnoRT Hubs.
-An InnoRT Hub is a both international and regional platform for research and networking activities, joint third-party funding applications, publications and events as well as research- and project-based learning.
-There is also an exchange between staff (Staff Weeks) and a forum for student representatives from the participating universities.
+Current and planned activities include, for example, the integration of European Academic Pathways with elements of physical, blended and virtual mobility in existing study programs, applications for collaborative project funding within Erasmus+ Key Action 2 with our EMERGE partner universities, and the establishment of so-called EMERGE Third Places.
+A Third Place is a regionally anchored and internationally oriented platform for research and networking activities, joint third-party funding applications, publications and events as well as research- and project-based learning.
+There is also a regular exchange between staff (Staff Weeks) and a forum for student representatives from the participating universities.

 What are the cooperation universities?